MarkWithall/speedreader/README.md

 To use: select some text and then click the bookmark.

-Tested in Safari and Chrome.
+Tested in Safari and Chrome; inline edition works in IE9.

 Future Work
 ==